GSTT-CSC/project-template/documentation/documents/design-plan.md

 ### Development Standards

 - This application has been developed within an ISO 13485:2016-certified quality management system.
-- The development of this medical software application follows BS EN 62034:2006.
 - Clinical risk management activities have been conducted in accordance to DCB0129 and DCB0160, based on ISO 14971:2019
-- This application has been design and developed following the usability standard ISO 62366:2015.
+- This application has been designed and developed following the usability standard ISO 62366:2015.
-- This application uses python 3 as the main programming language and conforms to PEP8 coding conventions.
+- This application uses c# .netframework 4.5, Variand Medical Systems ESAPI v15.6

 ### Development methods

-This project uses a part mixed agile/waterfall software development lifecycle development to benefit from the input and concerns from a range of stakeholders as new requirements and risks as identified, but only releases safe and effective application into the clinical environment.
+This project uses a waterfall software development lifecycle, and will have testing as part of this prior to release.

 ### Development Tools